MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/setup-deploy-on-premises-pu41.md

     | The .NET Framework version 4.7.2 (CLR 4.0) | [.NET Framework 4.7.2 Offline Installer](https://dotnet.microsoft.com/download/thank-you/net472-offline) | ndp472-x86-x64-allos-enu.exe | 10.0.0 | Not applicable |

 > [!IMPORTANT]
-> - Make sure that the Management Studio setup is in english US.
+> - Make sure that the Management Studio setup is in US English.
 > - Make sure that the installer files have the names that are specified in the "Expected file name" column of the preceding table.
 Rename any files that don't have the expected name.
 Otherwise, you will encounter errors when you run the Configure-PreReqs.ps1 script.

 Next, follow these steps for each VM, or use remoting from a single machine.